-On November 2, 2012, the Department of Defense (DOD) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
+On March 12, 2014, the Department of Defense (DOD) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
 The DOD acted under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; Department of Defense Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines (AG) implemented by the Department of Defense on September 1, 2006.

-Applicant answered the SOR on December 18, 2012, and requested a hearing.
-The case was assigned to me on April 23, 2013.
-The Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing on May 10, 2013, setting the hearing for May 30, 2013.
-The Government offered exhibits (GE) 1 through 7, which were admitted into evidence without objections.
-Applicant testified and offered exhibits (AE) A through

-J, which were admitted into evidence without objection.
-DOHA received the hearing transcript (Tr.) on June 4, 2013.
+Applicant answered the SOR on April 4, 2014, and requested a hearing.
+The case was assigned to me on May 6, 2014.
+The Defense Office of Hearings and Appeals (DOHA) issued a notice of hearing on May 12, 2014, setting the hearing for June 3, 2014.
+The hearing was held as scheduled.
+The Government offered exhibits (GE) 1 through 3, which were admitted into evidence without objections.
+The Government's exhibit list was marked as hearing exhibit (HE) I. Applicant testified and offered exhibits (AE) A through E, which were admitted into evidence without objection.
+DOHA received the hearing transcript (Tr.) on June 11, 2014.